meetkabeershah/meetkabeershah.github.io/about.md

 ### This blog is for

-Sharing our thoughts and ask for recommendation for what we as a company are building here at [nistencorp](http://nistencorp.com/).
+Sharing our thoughts and ask for recommendations for what [we as a company](http://nistencorp.com/) are building.

 ### Know more